Brian Jensen (footballer, born 1975): Bury

 Jensen joined Bury on a short-term contract on 2 September 2013, and was named player-goalkeeper coach the following January.
 Having made seventeen appearances, Jensen signed a contract extension with the club until the end of the season.

 At the end of the season, he was named Bury Player of the Season by both the fans of the club and by local newspaper Bury Times.
-Despite good performances, Jensen was released by the club in May 2014 after being told that he wouldn't be offered a new contract.
+Despite good performances, Jensen was released by the club in May 2014 after being told that he would not be offered a new contract.

 Crawley Town

 On 27 May 2014, Jensen signed a one-year contract at Crawley Town under manager John Gregory.
 He was Crawley's second signing of the 2014–15 season.
 Jensen made 20 appearances for The Reds before dislocating his finger against MK Dons in January 2015.

 Mansfield Town

 On 24 June 2015, Jensen signed a one-year deal with League Two rivals Mansfield Town on a free transfer as a player and goalkeeping coach.
 Jensen holds the record for being the oldest player to play for the club at the age of 40 years, seven months and nine days.

 The Nottinghamshire club extended Jensen's term at Field Mill at the end of the 2015–16 season.
 He was released by Mansfield at the end of the 2016–17 season.